NeuroTech-Leuven/TheMindWitcher/src/Imaginary Movement/README.md

 In the case an Ant-Neuro headset is used, however, comprising only 8 channels, the performance drops to 68%.

 The fact that this pipeline contains a subject-specific component, the CSP filter, is both a blessing and a curse.
 On the one hand, it enhances performance, but on the other hand, it requires of calibration data for each new subject trying out the system.
-This calibration data can for example be acquired through the use of passive movements, where another person moves the limbs of the person of interest to simulate IM EEG data.
+This calibration data can for example be acquired by the subject executing cued performed or imagined movement.

 ## Decoder 2: Deep learning
 In the deep learning pipeline, two deep learning models were considered, both of which are transformers.
 Our first transformer was based on the following non-academic [github repository](https://github.com/reshalfahsi/eeg-motor-imagery-classification/tree/master).
 Our second transformer was based on the model presented in the following [academic paper](https://ieeexplore.ieee.org/document/9991178).
 As this second model outperformed the first, this was also chosen as the model used in our final deep learning-based classification pipeline.